What is Mesothelioma?

-The law requires asbestos to be safely removed from schools by certified abatement workers.
+The law requires asbestos to be safely removed from schools by certified asbestos abatement (removal) workers.
 Under AHERA, local educational agencies must inspect their school buildings for asbestos-containing materials every three years, prepare asbestos management plans, and reduce asbestos hazards.
 Teachers, parents, and school employees have the right to inspect the school’s asbestos management plans.

 According to the EPA, school districts must take several steps when addressing asbestos: